Frances Marion: Career

 Marion worked as a journalist and served overseas as a combat correspondent during World War I. She documented women's contribution to the war effort on the front lines, and was the first woman to cross the Rhine after the armistice.

 Upon Marion's return from Europe in 1919, William Randolph Hearst offered her $2,000 a week to write scenarios for his Cosmopolitan Productions.
 Marion shared a house with fellow screenwriter Anita Loos on Long Island.

 While at Cosmopolitan, Marion wrote an adaptation of Fannie Hurst's Humoresque which was Cosmopolitan's first successful film, and also was the first film to win the Photoplay Medal of Honor, a precursor of the Academy Award for Best Picture.
 Marion told her best friend Mary Pickford the story she heard during her recent honeymoon in Italy for which Pickford said it was the next movie she wanted to do.
 Pickford insisted that Marion not only be the writer but also the director of the film, and the result was Marion's directorial debut The Love Light.
 Her earlier success in adapting the Fannie Hurst novel and her friendship with Hurst contributed to her decision to adapt another Hurst story, "Superman," as her next movie to direct.
 The resulting film, Just Around the Corner, was a best-seller for the studio.
-Marion directed only one more movie The Song of Love, co-directing it with Chester Franklin.
+Marion directed only one more movie The Song of Love, based on the novel of the same name by Margaret Peterson, co-directing it with Chester Franklin.

 She won the Academy Award for Writing in 1931 for the film The Big House, she received the Academy Award for Best Story for The Champ in 1932, both featuring Wallace Beery, and co-wrote Min and Bill starring her friend Marie Dressler and Beery in 1930.
 She was credited with writing 300 scripts and over 130 produced films.

 "Half of all films written before 1925 were written by women, but writers' names rarely appeared on the screen.
 In fact, this figure is available only through the copyright records at the Library of Congress, where writers' names had to be included."